Early Learning Ideas

 • cotton balls

-If you don’t want them to open up the containers and spill the contents, tape or glue the lid on them.
+If you don’t want your kiddos to open up the containers and spill the contents, tape or glue the lid on them.
 I used a roll of brightly colored, thin, duct tape or washi tape to tape mine shut.

 The Scientific Method

-You can easily walk kids through a simplified version of the scientific method as they use this activity.
+You can easily walk kids through a simplified version of the scientific method as you do these balance scale activities for preschoolers.
 The scientific method includes these steps:

 1. Make observations